z Christine Phan | Lead Product & Experience Designer | Santander - KiTTi

 Santander - KiTTi

-SKILLSResearch, personas, information architecture, user flows, sitemap, sketches, wireframes, testing, digital prototyping.
+KEY SKILLSResearch, personas, information architecture, user flows, sitemap, sketches, wireframes, testing, digital prototyping.

 Santander - KiTTi main image